Adityav1296/Pwn.College-Aditya/Linux Luminarium/Hello Hackers/Intro_to_Commands.md

 ```

 ### New Learning
-Learn how the commands can be executed through the command line.
+Learnt how the commands can be executed through the command line.